-Treatment options dependent on the underlying cause of testosterone deficiency.
+Treatment options depend on the underlying cause of testosterone deficiency.
 The underlying causes lack of luteinizing hormone, hormone replacement therapy with luteinizing hormone equivalent can often effectively treat low testosterone levels.
 If prolactinoma is present, treatment of prolactinoma is the initial target of treatment.

 In men who desire fertility, testosterone replacement therapy may affect the fertility potential of the testes and a carefully planned approach is necessary to prevent infertility.

-Most common treatment for low testosterone is testosterone replacement therapy.
+The most common treatment for low testosterone is testosterone replacement therapy.
 Testosterone can be replaced using testosterone gel (AndroGel, Testim, AndroDerm, Axiron, Fortesta, injections and longer lasting Depo injections (AVEED) or testosterone pellets (TestoPel).
 Oral and nasal preparations off testosterone are also available.

 We offer affordable, highest-quality urology care with or without insurance.
 Find out our office hours or directions to our office.
 We offer weekday, weekend and evening office hours.